-For the past 13 years, they have demonstrated the extent of usability, engineering, and service Rubb can offer.
-No other solution could be dismantled, refurbished, modified, and relocated so many times and still operate to the peak performance Rubb’s customers are accustomed to.
-With over a decade in the harshest maritime conditions across the world, these rugged Rubb buildings have a fascinating story to tell.
+For the past 13 years they have demonstrated the extent of usability, engineering, and service Rubb can offer.
+No other solution could be dismantled, refurbished, modified, and relocated so many times and still operate to the peak performance Rubb’s customers expect.

 It began in 2008 with Rubb being commissioned by shipbuilding company A&P Falmouth to supply and install an onboard storage building for the RFA Cardigan Bay.
 Bay-class ships are 176.6m long, and have a full load of 16,160 tonnes.
 The 15m span x 18m long steel-framed and fabric-covered NV structure was used to protect valuable equipment onboard the vessel.